top of page

 Bow down his neck while he is young, and beat him on the sides while he is a child, lest he wax stubborn, and be disobedient unto thee, and so bring sorrow to thine heart.

-• Teach him to be humble while he is young lest stubbornness or any spirit of pride get an advantage over him.
+• Teach him to be humble while he is young lest stubbornness or any spirit of pride get an advantage over him to his and your hurt.

 • We as parents have to be attentive to understand our children and what they have need of or whats not good for them and not give that thing to them lest we set an occassion to fall before them.